 In acupuncture, the body is connected by channels.
 In these channels, Qi, the body’s essential energy, and blood flow.
 Injury causes the qi and blood to slow down and get stuck or stagnate.
 Acupuncture removes these impediments, bringing balance and circulation back to the muscles, and allows the body to heal on it’s own.
 Improving the circulation of qi promotes better health and overall physical well-being.

-Throughout my years of experience I have treated many people with acupuncture for herniated discs.
-During the initial visit I will review your medical history and perform a physical exam.
-Factors in how I approach the treatment will be related to when the herination occured, what the current pain levels and symptoms are, previous injuries, and triggers for the pain and discomfort.
+Throughout my years of experience, I have treated many people with acupuncture for herniated discs.
+During the initial visit, I will review your medical history and perform a physical exam.
+Factors in how I approach the treatment will be related to when the herniation occured, what the current pain levels and symptoms are, previous injuries, and triggers for the pain and discomfort.

 My customized treatment plan may include acupuncture, electroacupuncture, and cupping.

-Electroacupuncture is very similar to regular acupuncture, but it also includes electrical stimulation of the acupuncture needles.
+Electroacupuncture is very similar to regular acupuncture, but it also includes electrical stimulation of acupuncture needles.
 It is said to promote qi circulation, remove blood stasis, and dispel wind-dampness in the affected areas.
-Additionally, electroacupuncture enhances the anti-inflammatory and pain relieving mechanisms of the treatment.(4) Electroacupuncture is a very relaxing and comfortable treatment.
+Additionally, electroacupuncture enhances the anti-inflammatory and pain-relieving mechanisms of the treatment.(4) Electroacupuncture is a very relaxing and comfortable treatment.

-Yes, many studies have shown acupuncture to be effective in treating lumbar disc herniation.
-A recent meta-analysis, which is a study that combines the results of many randomized controlled trials, totalling 3503 patients, showed that acupuncture was more effective for lumbar herniated discs than traction or steroid injections.
+Many studies have shown acupuncture to be effective in treating lumbar disc herniation.
+A recent meta-analysis, which is a study that combines the results of many randomized controlled trials, totaling 3503 patients, showed that acupuncture was more effective for lumbar herniated discs than traction or steroid injections.
 (1) The study also noted that acupuncture decreased the likelihood of undergoing surgery.
 In fact, some patients were able to cancel their scheduled back surgeries after receiving acupuncture.
 Many case studies have shown that acupuncture helps with the spontanious reabsorption of herniated discs.

 Cupping Heals Lumbar Disc Herniation